-With major celebrity breakups like the recent Angelina Jolie and Brad Pitt shocker, or Amber Heard and Johnny Depp's controversial divorce, the truth of the matter is: Hollywood splits are really nothing new.
-Which is why when One Tree Hill star Sophia Bush called off her marriage from Chad Michael Murray in 2005, we thought, "Meh, whatever."
-But apparently for some, their 5-month-long marriage is STILL a topic of interest.
+With major celebrity breakups like the recent Angelina Jolie and Brad Pitt shocker, or Amber Heard and Johnny Depp's controversial divorce, the truth of the matter is that Hollywood splits are really nothing new.
+This is why when One Tree Hill star Sophia Bush called off her marriage from Chad Michael Murray in 2005, we thought, "Meh, whatever."
+But apparently, for some, their 5-month-long marriage is still a topic of interest.

 But, when Bush realized things just weren't working out, she filed an annulment a mere five months after their "I dos" had taken place.
-And that's not all— The exes had to continue working together on OTH for THREE.MORE.YEARS.
-Ouch.
+And that's not all—the exes had to continue working together on OTH for three more years.

 So honestly, we don't blame Bush, who now is the star of Chicago PD, for wanting to put that painful part of her life in the past.
 We mean, what 20-something doesn't make mistakes?
 Since her relationship with Murray ended, she's been pretty private about the marriage that unfolded 11 years ago with her One Tree Hill co-star.

 In 2014 though, she finally opened up about the relationship on Watch What Happens Live by saying, "We were two stupid kids who had no business being in a relationship in the first place."
 As an actress who wants to be taken seriously and to be remembered by what she does onscreen versus offscreen in her personal life, Bush is once again opening up about the marriage and divorce that have since been "defining her" in an essay written for Cosmopolitan.